developersCradle/mockito-and-junit-java-unit-testing/README.md

 - ``new BookingService(paymentService, roomService, bookingDAO, mailSender)``
 	- We want to mock out dependencies form this service
 		- Basic way to do this is using mock``this.paymentService = mock(PaymentService.class);``
+- By default mockito uses nice mocks
+	- returns values makes sense
+	- Nice mocks default values:
+		1. empty list
+		2. null Object
+		3. 0 / false primitives
+- We can specify return type for specific input or any all input
+- `when(this.roomServiceMock.getAvailableRooms()).thenReturn(Collections.singletonList(new Room("Room 1", 2)));`
+	- When() something happens then -> do something
+		- Chaining when then
+	- This changes default behavior from empty list to single element list
+	- Now when getAvailableRooms() is called return list with new Room